metoppv/improver/doc/source/extended_documentation/wxcode/build_a_decision_tree.rst

     threshold value.
 For example, a precipitation accumulation threshold might be given for a 1-hour period (3600 seconds).
-If instead 3-hour symbols are being produced using 3-hour precipitation accumulations then the threshold value needs to be scaled up by a factor of 3.
+If instead 3-hour symbols are being produced using 3-hour precipitation accumulations then the threshold value will be scaled up by a factor of 3.
 Only thresholds with an associated period will be scaled in this way.
 A threshold [value, units] pair must be provided for each diagnostic field with the same nested list structure;
     as the basic unit is a list of value and unit, the overall nested structure is